Normal mode

 - Useful for this sequence: yanking content, deleting something and then pasting yanked content using

-deleted contents are stored in these registers and get shifted with each new deletion."1
+"1to"9deleted contents are stored in these registers and get shifted with each new deletion."1has the most recently deleted content"2ppaste content deleted before the last deletion

-this register stores visually selected text- contents of this register can be pasted using middle mouse button click or
+"*this register stores visually selected text- contents of this register can be pasted using middle mouse button click or

 "*p